 6.37.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.37 applies to Ada but only if the mechanisms of Unsafe Programming (5.1 Language concepts) are used.
+The vulnerability as described in ISO/IEC 24772-1 6.37 only applies to Ada if the mechanisms of Unsafe Programming (5.1 Language concepts) are used.

 Unchecked_Conversion can be used to bypass the type-checking rules, and its use is thus unsafe, as is its equivalent in any other language.
 The same applies to the use of Unchecked_Union, even though the language specifies various inference rules that the compiler shall use to catch statically detectable constraint violations.
 The fact that Unchecked_Conversion is a generic function that must be instantiated explicitly (and given a meaningful name) hinders its undisciplined use and places a loud marker in the code wherever it is used.
 Well-written Ada code will have a small set of instantiations of Unchecked_Conversion.
 Most implementations require the source and target types to have the same size in bits, to prevent accidental truncation or missing sign extensions.

+Similarly, address overlays achieved by means of address clauses can be abused to reinterpret data unsafely.
+If the types of the objects are the same, a renaming declaration is safe, and therefore preferable. ;

 Type reinterpretation is a universal programming need, and no usable programming language can exist without some mechanism that bypasses the type model.
 Ada provides these mechanisms with some additional safeguards, and makes their use purposely verbose, to alert the writer and the reader of a program to the presence of an unchecked operation.

-6.37.2 Avoidance mechanisms for language users
+It also provides the pragma Restriction to prevent the use of unsafe mechanisms.6.37.2 Avoidance mechanisms for language users

-Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can:
+To avoid the vulnerability or mitigate its ill effects Ada software developers can:

-Apply the mitigation mechanisms of subclause 6.37.5 of ISO/IEC 24772-1;
+Apply the avoidance mechanisms of subclause 6.37.5 of ISO/IEC 24772-1;

-Use Unchecked_Union only in multi-language programs that need to communicate data between Ada and C or C++. ;therwise the use of discriminated types prevents “punning” between values of two distinct types that happen to share storage;
+Use Unchecked_Union only in multi-language programs that need to communicate data between Ada and C or C++. ; otherwise the use of discriminated types prevents “punning” between values of two distinct types that happen to share storage;

 Prohibit the use of the Address aspect or address clauses to obtain overlays, including avoiding Address_to_Access_Conversions.
-If the types of the objects are the same, then a renaming declaration is preferable.
-Otherwise, the pragma Import can be used to inhibit the initialization of one of the entities so that it does not interfere with the initialization of the other one.;

 Consider applying pragma Restrictions (No_Specification_Of_Aspect => Unchecked_Union), pragma Restrictions (No_Use_Of_Attribute => Address), and pragma Restrictions (No_Dependence => System.Address_to_Access_Conversions) to ensure this vulnerability cannot arise.